![]() |

 nodiscard |

-Attempt to accept an incoming client connection, waiting up to a specified timeout.
+Attempt to accept an incoming client connection, waiting up to a specified timeout and returning std::nullopt on timeout.

 |